irisida/SOLIDgo/readme.md

 # SOLID principles in Go

+SOLID principles have a strong root in OOP, of which Go is not a true OOP language so there may be some terms slightly co-opted (highlighted of course) to explain or keep to the essence of the reason behind a given principle.

 - `S` - SRP - Single responsibility principle
 - `O` - OCP - Open closed principle
 - `L` - LSP - Liskov substitution principle